10:15 I Facebook Live

 There are many different religious traditions and experiences represented by the people in our faith community, but Grace Church doesn’t look exactly like any of them.

-We hope the way we’ve chosen to organize ourselves shows what we’re most committed to: the absolute lordship of Jesus Christ, the value of shared leadership and the importance of reflecting the Kingdom as we love, live and serve.
-Because it’s the work of the Holy Spirit in us all that enables the spiritual growth and prospering of the Church, the way we do things best reflects what we believe the Bible teaches us about how to live in community as brothers and sisters in Christ.
+We hope that the way we’ve chosen to organize ourselves reflects what we’re most committed to: the absolute lordship of Jesus Christ.
+Affirming that it’s the work of the Holy Spirit in all of us that facilitates the spiritual growth and prospering of the Church, we believe this model is the best example of what the Bible teaches about how we’re to live together as brothers and sisters in Christ.

 humility (Philippians 2:3)